 Department of Justice is now the Department of Communities and Justice.
 Find out more >

 A letter of demand is a letter to the other party who has your goods, asking them to return your goods to you or pay you money for them.
-It warns the other party that if this is not done you may start a court case to recover the goods.
+It warns the other party that if this is not done you may apply to the NSW Civil and Administrative Tribunal (NCAT) to recover the goods.

 It is important to clearly tell the other party that you want your goods back.
 They may have forgotten or not realised that they still have your goods, or there could be some other misunderstanding.

 By sending a simple letter setting out your claim, you may convince them to return your goods or pay you the value of your goods and therefore avoid the need to start a case in court.
 This will save you time and money.
-If you end up having to go to court, the letter is evidence of you asking for your goods back.
+If you end up having to go to the NSW Civil and Administrative Tribunal (NCAT), the letter is evidence of you asking for your goods back.